US health officials said months ago risk to the public was low. But coronavirus was already spreading - KVIA

 The rapid efforts are similar to the ones who were taken by the experts who helped developed tests for the virus.
 Those types of tests, that typically take years to develop, are being created in weeks, US Food and Drug Commissioner Dr. Stephen Hahn said.

-He said the FDA is continuously adjusting their criteria to make sure the tests they approve are accurate and reliable.
+He said the FDA is continuously adjusting its criteria to make sure the tests they approve are accurate and reliable.

 “But we also know that when they go out into the community, they’re being used.
 We’re going to get feedback about how they actually operate in the real world.
 They may be used under conditions that weren’t originally tested, or things like that,” Hahn said.
 “We are always incorporating data that we hear and then adjusting our authorizations based on that.
 So this is an ongoing effort.”

-Note: CORRECTION: This story has been updated to correct the age of the man who died February 17.
-He was 69.